 Identify your own lack of understanding towards practices, beliefs and attitudes of Indigenous Peoples.
 Through this process, organizations can begin to explore how to add Indigenous-specific content into their human resource policies, Board governance and/or operational guidelines.

-CASE IN POINT: Deaths in the family, as well as loss due to traumatic events, can be prevalent in many Indigenous communities.
+Deaths in the family, as well as loss due to traumatic events, can be prevalent in many Indigenous communities.
 This means that an Indigenous employee might have a more significant commitment to funerals or culturally-related activities than other employees.
 A first step in building a trusting relationship is working to accommodate their possible extended absences.

 Employers should learn to identify how an Indigenous employee might cope with traumatic situations by asking how you can assist them.
 Responses to death and loss are also practiced differently from amongst Indigenous Peoples, depending on their individual backgrounds.
 By being proactive and asking thoughtful questions, rather than assuming, is the best way to identify how one deals with culturally relevant situations.

-Educate yourself and the organization about cultural sensitivity with respect and understanding of how Indigenous Peoples respond or react to family loss, deaths, cultural ceremonies, practices and beliefs.
-CASE IN POINT:
+Educate yourself and the organization on cultural sensitivity with respect to Indigenous Peoples, honouring their unique cultural celebrations, practices, and beliefs, including experiences of loss and death.

 Regardless of your background, most individuals have a belief system not openly shown or discussed with anyone.
 While an individual might be in a considered situation, individuals sometimes want to be left alone without having to explain the cultural significance of their actions.
 Offering a private moment to an Indigenous employee to process their response to either a personal or to a work situation, for example, demonstrates respect towards them as individuals.

 The simplest way of putting it is to "educate ignorance."
 Showing respect for a desire for privacy and for boundaries is the key and most important element to this practice.
 Make it clear that you are willing to learn more about cultural sensitivities and allow individuals to come to you through the creation of a safe and ethical work environment.

 FOUR KEY ACTIONS